capieroni/ChartOCR/README.md

-# DeepRule
+# ChartOCR
-Compete code of DeepRule
+Fork the code from the ChartOCR [github](https://github.com/soap117/DeepRule), and update the instructions for environment setup.
 ## Getting Started
 Please first install [Anaconda](https://anaconda.org) and create an Anaconda environment using the provided package list.
 ```